 We are very very close to having the affordable technology to make this a reality, and it’s just a matter of time until EPPG is the first choice for pilots around the world.

-If you're a beginner looking to get your first paramotor then check out my guide on choosing your paramotor and engine HERE.
+I hope you enjoyed this electric paramotor vs gas post!
+If you did and you’re looking to get your first paramotor then check out my guide to choosing your paramotor and engine HERE.

 Or read a review of my current paramotor HERE.